FlowiseAI/FlowiseDocs/using-flowise/uploads.md

 {% endtab %}
 {% endtabs %}

 As you can see in the examples, uploads require a base64 string.
-To get a base64 string a file, use the [Create Attachments API](../api-reference/attachments.md).
+To get a base64 string for a file, use the [Create Attachments API](../api-reference/attachments.md).